Hell's Gate Roadhouse

 By now Cliffdale Station had re-established a herd of some 400 tested cattle ‘behind wire’.
 This herd was tested and certified clean and free of TB in early 1991.

 Why we are here

-Where the road passes through Hell’s Gate, is the same track that the legendary explorer, overlander and bushman, Nat Buchanan, travelled as he guided the first settlers to ‘take up’ and settle the first two ‘cattle runs’ in the Northern Territory.
-This settlement occurred in 1881.
+In 1881, the legendary explorer, overlander and bushman Nat Buchanan travelled on that same road through Hell's Gate when he guided the first settlers to take up and settle the first two cattle runs in the Northern Territory.

 John and Jenny Hays and family took over the ownership of Hell's Gate Roadhouse and Cliffdale Station in December 2015.